 Even though underlayment can help make laminate feel warmer, it will not do much to help excessively cold floors, such as basements located in chilly climates.

-- Sizing: Make sure that the underlayment is as least as long as your room.
+- Sizing: Make sure that the underlayment is at least as long as your room.
 This helps you avoid unnecessary seams.
-For example, if your floor is 25' x 25', purchase underlayment in 30 foot long rolls or longer.
+For example, if your floor is 25 feet by 25 feet, purchase underlayment in 30 foot long rolls or longer.

 - Seams: Length-wise seams are unavoidable.
 These seams are held in place either by self-adhesive on the underlayment itself or separately with tape.